China regulators order end to smog insurance sales

 Ping An had partnered with an online travel agency to sell pollution insurance to travelers that allowed them to get compensation of up to 50 yuan per day if they spent at least two days in a smog-filled city.

-Both firms said policies that had already been sold would be honored, the China Daily reported.
+Both firms said policies that had already been sold would be honoured, the China Daily reported.

-Beijing’s official air quality index (AQI), which measures airborne pollutants including particulate matter and sulfur dioxide, routinely exceeds 300, and sometimes hits levels higher than 500.
+Beijing’s official air quality index (AQI), which measures airborne pollutants including particulate matter and sulphur dioxide, routinely exceeds 300, and sometimes hits levels higher than 500.

 The capital is on the frontline of a “war on pollution” that Premier Li Keqiang declared earlier this month in a major policy speech.
 Beijing is choked by traffic and surrounded by the big and heavily polluted industrial province of Hebei.